fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

 }

 # `pacrm` removes software with pacman, without asking for confirmation
+# -Rsc option is used to get pacman to remove reverse dependencies of the target
+# package, as needed.
 function pacrm {
   sudo pacman -Rsc $@ --noconfirm
 }